luerhard/chapter_regression_and_artifical/main.md

 On the downside, features (i.e., independent variables) can only be ranked by importance.
 This stands in contrast to more fine-grained information provided by a typical regression coefficient, in particular, its direction, but also the strength of effects.
 On the upside, focusing on models' predictive capabilities, like in any [!ml] application, shifts the attention to explanations that are closer to scientific reasoning and less prone to mirror common sense [@wattsCommonSenseSociological2014].
 It is "this potential predictive force which gives scientific explanations its importance" [@hempelStudiesLogicExplanation1948, 138], which is inherently neglected by goodness of fit measures solely relying on in-sample observations.
-Using out-of-sample is a crucial part of any [!sml] procedure, i.e., applying the trained model to unseen test data.
+Instead, using out-of-sample is a crucial part of any [!sml] procedure, i.e., applying the trained model to unseen test data.
 Integrating this inherent property of [!ml] would at least reduce an important weakness of [!ts] and could even boost, following Watts' line of argumentation, social scientists reasoning more generally.

 Those important benefits notwithstanding, we would like to emphasize that [!ml] is no cheat code, it is all statistics.
 Everybody with a professional background in quantitative social science has learned many [!ml] tools, be it [!uml] like cluster analysis or [!sml] like logistic regressions.
-Yet, how those methods are used (and promoted) in [!ml] contexts, might starkly differ from common social science approaches.
+Yet, how those methods are used (and promoted) in [!ml] contexts, might starkly differ from common social science approaches and researchers' training.
-Regardless of which features drive a model and how an outcome could be explained, the main interest of [!ml] researchers in industry, but also in science, is that "the model works", i.e., that the model provides good predictions.
+Regardless of which features drive a model and how an outcome could be explained, the main interest of [!ml] researchers in industry and science is that "the model works", i.e., that the model provides good predictions.
 This is an important, though merely *epistemological*, difference to statistical models used in social science.

-Going further, it might be helpful for social scientists to acknowledge the differences laid out here and pay closer attention to the predictive power of our models.
+Going further, it might be helpful for social scientists to acknowledge the differences laid out in this paper and pay closer attention to the predictive power of [!ts] models.
 In addition, non-linear effects could be explored by tools like [!rf] and, hence, also inform theory-building [@grimmer:MachineLearningSocial.2021].
 Both advantages might provide fruitful ways to *complement* existing regression models.
-Hopefully, this contribution showed interested readers what can and what cannot be done with [!ml] methods and how to apply those parts of the rich [!ml] universe that are useful to us when it comes to predicting an outcome.
+Hopefully, this contribution showed interested readers what can and what cannot be done with [!ml] methods and how to apply those parts of the [!ml] universe that are actually useful to us when it comes to predicting an outcome.